-Students must demonstrate computer proficiency.
-The computer proficiency requirement may be completed through one of two options: 1) successful completion of CS 1113, Microcomputer Applications, or 2) passing an institutional computer proficiency exam at Rogers State University.
+Students must demonstrate computer proficiency, which includes the competent use of a variety of software and networking applications.
+This requirement may be completed through one of three options:

+- 1. successfully complete a high school computer science course that meets the State Regents' high school curricular requirements; or - 2. satisfy RSU's computer proficiency assessment; or - 3. successfully complete college-level course work that is designated at the academic department level for specific degree programs or successfully complete CS 1113.
 Students are encouraged to complete the computer proficiency requirement within the first 24 semester hours attempted.
 Students who graduated from accredited institutions in the Oklahoma State System with an Associate in Arts, Associate in Science, or baccalaureate degree have satisfied the computer proficiency requirement.
 Transfer courses from accredited institutions deemed equivalent to RSU's CS 1113 will satisfy the computer proficiency requirement.